November 1, 2017 Musicology 19 Comments

 What are ‘whole steps’ and ‘half steps?’

 “half step” is the distance between two adjacent notes, and a “whole step” is two half steps.
 It’s a bit like half-teaspoons and teaspoons.
-A “step,” whether it’s ‘half’ or ‘whole,’ is the distance from one note in a scale to the next or to the former.
+A “step,” whether ‘half’ or ‘whole,’ is the distance from one note in a scale to the next or the former.
 But “half step” is the far more useful term because it lets us describe the precise distance between two notes, as in, “exactly how many piano keys away from “C” is “F?

 Answer: It’s five half-steps away.
+Adjacent notes on a piano are half-steps apart.

 What are ‘sharps’ and ‘flats?’
 Sounds important, but I might’ve skipped this altogether if we didn’t have five whole minutes left to kill.